-At West Coast Sailing, we offer a full selection of marine grade sailing line and rope, with durable, high performance options for halyards, sheets, control lines, and more for dinghy sailors, cruisers, sport boat racers, keelboats, and more.
+At West Coast Sailing, we offer a full selection of marine grade sailing line and rigging including One Design rigging, pre cut line, line kits, and line by the foot for halyards, sheets, control lines, and more.

 Line is a critical part of any sailboat, from small dinghy to super yacht and everything in between.
 West Coast Sailing offers a wide variety of line and marine rope for every sailor from leading line manufacturers.
 Whether you're looking for a new control line for your Laser vang, jib sheet for your J24, replacement halyard for your cruising boat, or a high strength low stretch line for a high performance application, we've got what you need to get you back on the water.
 Shop by common application, diameter, material, and more with options available from Robline, Marlow, Alpha Ropes, and New England Ropes.
 All line sold by the foot with line kits for select boats and small diameter mini spools available.

 Shop By Application - Looking for a replacement control line, halyard, or sheet?
 We've classified our line selection based on these common applications, offering a range of diameters and materials to meet the needs of every sailor from dinghies and small boats to keelboats and cruisers.